 • This is a non-contractual Trust Guidance document.
 The Trust reserves the right to amend the Guidance, and as such, the Guidance may be withdrawn with reasonable notice.

-Will I have to pay back any money if I leave my job before the end of the two year payment plan?
+Will I have to pay back any money if I leave my job?

-• Individuals obtaining assistance through the Welcome Bonus pilot scheme are required to sign an agreement to return all or a proportion of monies paid, if they do not start on the agreed date detailed within their unconditional offer or if they voluntarily leave the employment of the Trust within two years of commencement.
+Individuals obtaining assistance through the Welcome Bonus pilot scheme are required to sign an agreement to return all of monies paid, if they do not start on the agreed date detailed within their unconditional offer or if they voluntarily leave the employment of the Trust within six months of commencement.

 • enforced early retirement due to illness or injury